-Approved by order of the members of the Board of Trustees on 13 December 2022 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 11 December 2023 and signed on their behalf by:

-P Birt Chair J Morrison Accounting Officer
+A Ogg Vice Chair J Morrison Accounting Officer

-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE

-As accounting officer of Lincoln UTC I have considered my responsibility to notify the UTC Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the UTC, under the funding agreement in place between the UTC and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As accounting officer of Lincoln UTC, I have considered my responsibility to notify the UTC Board of Trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the UTC and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the UTC Board of Trustees are able to identify any material irregular or improper use of all funds by the UTC, or material non-compliance with the terms and conditions of funding under the UTC's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the UTC Board of Trustees are able to identify any material irregular or improper use of all funds by the UTC, or material non-compliance with the terms and conditions of funding under the UTC's funding agreement and the Academy Trust Handbook 2022.